-School and University Facilities and Services

-Library Services 115

-Computing at Stern 116

-Residence Accommodations 117

-Campus Safety 117

-NYU Guest Accommodations 117

-NYU Campus Dining Services 117

-New York University Health Center 118

-Office for African American, Latino, and Asian American Student Services 119

-NYU Bookstores 119

-Jerome S. Coles Sports and Recreation Center 120

-The Palladium Athletic Facility

-Chelsea Piers 120

-Students with Disabilities 120

-Office of Lesbian, Gay, Bisexual, and

-Transgender Student Services

-Office for International Students and Scholars.

-M.B.A.
-Student Activities Office 121

-M.B.A.
-Student Clubs 122

-Community Service 124

-Stern Consulting Corp 125

-Office of Development 126

-Office of Alumni Affairs 128

-Administration 129

-Faculty 131

-Degree, Certificate, and Joint Degree Programs Registered by the New Yor State Education Department k

-Travel Directions to the Stern School of Business

-Washington Square Campus Map 144

-Index 146

-Directory of Principal School Offices and Servicesinside e back cover

--33
+Contents Calendar for the Academic Year School and University Facilities and Se rvices 2004-2005 inside front cover Library Services 110 The Leonard N. Stern School of Business 5 Computing at Stern 111 The Board of Overseers Residence Accommodations 112 The Boara of Overseers 0 Campus Safety 112 An Introduction to New York University 7 NYU Guest Accommodations 112 Overview of Programs 11 NYU Campus Dining Services 112 Master of Business Administration Program New York University Health Center 113 Executive Programs Office for African American, Latino, and Asian Doctor of Philosophy Program American Student Services (OASIS) The NYU Bookstores Courses, Areas, and Academic Departmen Jerome S. Coles Sports and Recreation Center Accounting, Taxation, and Business Law The Palladium Athletic Facility Economics Chelsea Piers Finance Students with Disabilities 115 Global Business Office of Lesbian, Gay, Bisexual, and Information, Operations, and Management Sciences Transgender Student Services Information Systems Group Office for International Students and Scholars Operations Management Group M.B.A.
+Student Activities Office Statistics Group Stern Student Corporation Management and Organizations Community Service Management Communication M.B.A.
+Clubs 117 Marketing 67 Stern Consulting Corps 119 M.B.A.
+Interdisciplinary Specializations 72 Research Centers and Institutes 76 Office of Development Duo and danna for Administra Financial Aid Office of Alumni Affairs 122 Procedures for Admission, Financial Aid, Registration, Tuition and Fees, Graduatio on Administration 123 Admission F 14 105 Financial Aid 84 Faculty 145 Registration and Matriculation Degree, Certificate, and Joint Degree Tuition and Fees Programs as Registered by the New York State Education Department Final Assessments and Grades - State Luacation Department 13) Washington Square Campus Map 136 Graduation Requirements 104 Travel Directions to the Stern Career Development 108 School of Business 138 Index 139 Directory of Principal School Offices and Servicesinside bac ck cover

-The Leonard N. Stern School of Business

-he Stern School is located in the heart of New York City, and we use the city as both a classroom and a laboratory for learning.
+The Leonard N. Stern School of Business he Stern School is located in the heart of New York City, and we use the city as both a classroom and a laboratory for learning.
 Our location, our broad portfolio of academic programs, our talented and diverse student body, and our dedicated faculty members work together to create an educational experience that is relevant, enriching, and uniquely Stern.
 We offer a complete portfolio of business education programs, including an undergraduate program, a full-time M.B.A. program, several M.B.A. programs that meet the particular needs of working professionals, and a doctoral program whose graduates are in demand among the top business schools in the country.
-Our part-time M.B.A. program, the Langone Program, offers flexible scheduling, including the option of attending only on weekends.
-Our Executive M.B.A. program offers concentrations in finance or general management.
-The TRIUM Executive M.B.A. program-an alliance of three renowned universities, New York University Stern School of Business, the London School of Economics and Political Science, and HEC School of Management, Paris-provides executives with an authentically global learning experience in five learning locations.
-Stern also offers nondegree programs, with both custom and short courses.
+Our part-time M.B.A. program, the